ClinicalTrials.Veeva

 8. Requires treatment with any psychoactive medications, including any anti-seizure medications (except medications used for short-term treatment of insomnia).

-• Selective Serotonin Reuptake Inhibitors (SSRIs) are allowed if they have adequate stable dose for at least 3 months prior to study treatment dosing.
+• Antidepressant medications are allowed if the patients have been on an adequate and stable dose for at least 3 months prior to study treatment dosing with the exception of CYP1A2 substrates or CYP3A4 inhibitors as detailed in Exclusion 19.

 9. Having had initiation of, or change in intensity of, psychotherapy or other non-drug therapies within 6 weeks prior to enrollment or unwillingness to maintain current psychotherapeutic and non-drug therapy levels from screening through the or at any time during the acute treatment phase of the study.